There is so much do in the Green Bay Wisconsin Area around the holiday season.

 Train rides at the National Railroad Museum

-Elementary age kids and younger will enjoy activities at the museum from 9-2.
-Highlights include: activity stations with interactive exhibits, decorating cookies, holiday crafts and a visit with Santa.
+Elementary-age kids and younger will enjoy activities at the museum from 9-2.
+Highlights include the activity stations with interactive exhibits, decorating cookies, holiday crafts, and a visit with Santa.

-It’s recommended that you allow 90 minutes to experience the train ride and holiday activities.
+It’s recommended to allow 90 minutes to experience the train ride and holiday activities.

 THE POLAR EXPRESS™ Train Ride